+Monitor Measurements and Benchmarks Outcome

-Monitor Measure Outcome Changes made to Council strategies, policies and plans to reflect walking and cycling considerations.
-Pedestrian and bicycle related crashes.
-Pedestrian and bicycle counts.
-A more pleasant experience for pedestrians and cyclists.
-Reduced pedestrian and cyclist Community initiatives and programs related to walking and cycling.
+Changes made to Council strategies, policies and plans to reflect walking and cycling considerations.
+Community initiatives and programs related to walking and cycling.
 Walking and cycling infrastructure projects.
-Grant funding opportunities and Pedestrian and bicycle counts.
-Community survey.
-Staff travel survey.
-The number of walking and cycling infrastructure projects. involved crashes.
+Grant funding opportunities and applications.
+Pedestrian and cyclist activity.
+Resident, worker and visitor satisfaction.
+Pedestrian and bicycle related crashes are reduced by at least 20% on existing levels over the 5 year period after endorsement of the strategy.
+Pedestrian and bicycle use is up 10% on existing levels over the 5 year period after the endorsement of the Strategy A community survey is undertaken 5 to 7 years after the endorsement of the Strategy to determine any changes in walking and cycling habits A staff travel survey is undertaken 5 to 7 years after the endorsement of the Strategy to determine any changes in walking and cycling habits.
+At least 1 Active Transport Project is in A more pleasant experience for pedestrians and cyclists.
+Reduced pedestrian and cyclist involved crashes.
 Perceptions of safety are improved.
-A connected walking and cycling network. applications.
+A connected walking and cycling network.
 People from all backgrounds feel included and able to access needs without a car.
 The community are more knowledgeable about the benefits of walking and cycling.

+Progress per calendar year.